wallabyjs/public/README.md

 # Getting started

 *with wallaby.js in WebStorm, IntelliJ IDEA Ultimate, PhpStorm, RubyMine, PyCharm Professional*

+*You may also find a sample calculator project with created run configurations and config files for Mocha, QUnit, Jasmine and [in this repository](https://github.com/wallabyjs/public/tree/master/sample/jetbrains).*

 After you have downloaded wallaby.js plugin zip file, you can install the plugin by opening Settings - Plugins, clicking "Install plugin from disk" button and selecting the downloaded file.
 From now on, you will be able to automatically update the plugin right from your IDE.